 When you’re wanting more space on a budget, it requires some creative thinking.
 Like moving your vertical storage space to a wall of cabinets rather than keeping the cabinets above your countertop.
 You’d be surprised how much lighter it makes your workspace.

-Along the same lines, you’re welcome to forgo any and all cabinets above the countertop if you wish.
-It will help you keep your kitchen tools to a minimal while drawing attention to the other features in your craftsman kitchen like the windows or the floors.
+Along the same lines, you’re welcome to forego any and all cabinets above the countertop if you wish.
+It will help you keep your kitchen tools to a minimum while drawing attention to the other features in your craftsman-style kitchen like the arts and crafts windows or the floors.

-Many times, a craftsman bedroom will be tucked away beneath the eaves of the house, creating pitched ceilings and odd little corner.
+Many times, a craftsman bedroom will be tucked away beneath the eaves of the house. this was very typical of the arts and crafts movement and created pitched ceilings and odd little corners.
 The only thing to do is embrace the unique space and find a way to use the area you have as best you can.

 If you’re really squished into your little craftsman bedroom, consider opening the ceiling to the roofing beams above.
 As long as your home’s climate doesn’t get too hot in the summer months, your space should stay comfortable even without the extra padding.

 If you like the exposed beams look but can’t manage to tear out your insulation altogether, put up some beams of your own.
 Make sure you match the rest of your craftsman’s wood and no one will ever know they were added later.

 Let’s not forget about storage.
 When you live in an old craftsman, you might need to add a closet to your bedroom and this is where those strange sloped nooks come in handy.
 Just build your closet into it and you can applaud yourself for using all your bedroom’s square footage.
 Often in this architectural style, the space by the window can become a window seat, which was often found in houses of the arts and crafts movement.